Minturn, Colorado: History

 The town is named for Robert Bowne Minturn, Jr., who was vice president of the Denver and Rio Grande Western Railroad that founded the town.
 He was also a member of Grinnell, Minturn & Co.

 Minturn's oldest families settled at the confluence of Gore Creek and the Eagle River in the late 1800s.
 Some created homesteads and farmed the land, while others mined silver in the mountains high above town.
 With the arrival of the Denver & Rio Grande Railroad in 1887, Minturn quickly developed into a booming crossroads for transportation and industry.
 By the turn of the century, a growing population of mining and railroad workers and their families raised the demand for business and services in town.
 In response, Minturn was incorporated on November 15, 1904.

 Minturn has adapted to several major changes in the local economy over the decades, including the development of Vail and Beaver Creek ski resorts, the closing of the Gilman mine, and the idling of rail lines through Minturn.
-Despite this transformation from the Old West to the new, Minturn maintains its distinctive character, architecture and quality of life.

 Transportation

-Minturn is served by Eagle County Regional Airport near Gypsum, 30 mi to the west.
+Minturn is served by Eagle County Regional Airport in Gypsum, 30 mi to the west.

 Eagle County provides bus service from the Dowd Junction Transit Stop with service to Minturn, Vail, Leadville, Eagle-Vail, Avon, Beaver Creek, Edwards, Eagle, Gypsum and Dotsero.

 Interstate 70 runs east–west two miles north of Minturn.
 Highway 24 runs east–west through Minturn, and to the east leading to the towns of Red Cliff and eventually Leadville.

+Education

+It is in the Eagle County School District RE 50.